vegeta321311/documentation-develop-kde-org/content/docs/getting-started/building/kdesrcbuild-2-build/index.md

 kdesrc-build --no-src kcalc
 ```

-### Rebuild only a single project without updating the source code:
+### Rebuild only a single project without updating the source code

 As mentioned above, there are times when you want to rebuild the project in the current branch.